andersonsam/heat_wave/README.md

 For detailed information about the results and their implications, please see the associated paper.
 See below for a brief overview of context and results of this study.
 ___

+## Running the Code

+This code runs best using a GPU in Google Colab, in order for fastest application of the deep learning models.
+The code starts by cloning in this heatwave repo (where the code and requirements are stored), as well as [this model development repo](https://github.com/andersonsam/cnn_lstm_era) (where the deep learning models are stored).
+All required datasets are stored and explained in the model development repo.
+All data generated in this code is saved and accessed in Google Drive for ease of access within Google Colab.
+___

 ## Study Region

 ![alt text](https://github.com/andersonsam/heat_wave/blob/main/Figures/study_region%20(1).png)